How to find a file or folder in MS-DOS or Windows command line

 dir *bob*.* /s

-The above example uses wildcards (the asterisks).
+The example above uses wildcards (the asterisks).
 Also, it uses the /s command switch to tell the dir command to search the current directory, and all its subdirectories.

 If you cannot recall any of the names of the files but recall that they were created in Microsoft Excel you could, for example, type:

-dir *.xls /s
+dir *.xlsx /s

 Finally, once you have found the file, you must interpret the output of your search and be able to change directories to get to that file.